-In 1988 the US government wanted to know just how strong reinforced concrete is, the very same stuff used in construction of nuclear reactor facilities.
+In 1988 the US government wanted to know just how strong reinforced concrete is, the very same stuff used in the construction of nuclear reactor facilities.
 Clearly, the best way to execute the experiment is to launch an F4 Phantom jet at 500 MPH and slam it head-on directly into a slab of concrete.

 One would imagine having a 9/11 style attack carried out on a nuclear reactor would be nothing short of detrimental.
 Fortunately, scientists and engineers have considered the unlikely event and have already taken excessive preemptive precautionaries to prevent a nuclear meltdown.

 Ever since the first nuclear power plant became live back on June 26, 1954, in Obninsk, Russia, the world has been in fear that a devastating accident or terrorist attack would ensue, leading to the end of the world.
 While there have been a couple of incidents which caused nuclear reactors to leak radiation, the accidents were never a result of terrorist activity.
-The lack of human imposed damage is largely due to the fact that many government agencies have developed impeccably tough walls to keep radiation in and keep terrorists out.
+The lack of human-imposed damage is largely due to the fact that many government agencies have developed impeccably tough walls to keep radiation in and keep terrorists out.

 Can reinforced concrete stop a jet going 770 KM/H?